-Remember that you have a duty to disclose assets that belong expressly to you and from which you benefit directly, such as salary or an investment property in your name, as well as assets that may be in another person’s name and from which you benefit indirectly.
+Remember that you have to disclose assets that belong expressly to you and from which you benefit directly, such as salary or an investment property in your name, as well as assets that may be in another person’s name and from which you benefit indirectly.

-For example, this might include assets held in trusts, corporations, company or other similar structures, as well as assets that are owned directly by someone like your child, married partner or de facto partner.
+For example, this might include assets held in trusts, corporations, companies or other similar structures, as well as assets that are owned directly by someone like your child, married partner or de facto partner.

-Parties are also required to disclose information about the disposal of any assets in the year prior to or the year following separation.
+Parties are also required to disclose information about the disposal of any assets in the year before or the year following separation.
 Disposal of an asset includes selling it, offering it as a gift or transferring ownership of it to somebody else.
 This includes information about anything else purchased with the funds from the sale of the asset.

 Failure to provide a full and frank disclosure of all documents and information required by the court is typically seen as evidence of hiding assets.